-Mark is a seasoned trial lawyer engaged in a broad range of litigation matters, including consumer class actions, false advertising, unfair competition, employment (including California wage-and-hour), insurance coverage and first-party bad faith claims, patent, trademark, trade secrets, collaboration and intellectual property license agreements and other complex business disputes.
+Mark is the practice managing partner of the Business Litigation Practice and Public Policy practice groups.
+He is a seasoned trial lawyer engaged in a broad range of litigation matters, including consumer class actions, false advertising, unfair competition, employment (including California wage-and-hour), insurance coverage and first-party bad faith claims, patent, trademark, trade secrets, collaboration and intellectual property license agreements and other complex business disputes.

 He has extensive experience in the food, beverage and dietary supplements industries, where he has successfully defended companies in consumer and competitor claims of false advertising and unfair competition.
 His background also includes responsibility for the development of class certification experts on issues critical to the defeat of putative classes, including consumer behavior and economics in multidistrict class action litigation.